Best Picks For Well Water Overall:

 For water softeners, choose salt-free models unless you have the hardest water.
 What you’ll save in salt and utility costs more than outweighs the marginal difference in performance.

 Cheap water filters can seem like a bargain, but what happens after the sale?
 Does the company support installation?
 Will it help troubleshoot performance?
 Are replacement parts available?
 What about the warranty?
-A water filter is an investment.
+A whole house water filter is an investment.
 Choose to work with companies that respect what you’ve spent.

 Which company makes the best well water filter system?

 No one can predict every consumer’s experience, but select brands have an undeniable reputation for quality, durability and customer care.
 These are our top picks:

 iSpring makes the industry’s best carbon filter for well water.
 They use only the highest quality block carbon for maximum filtration efficiency and filter life.